Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Preliminaries

 For a class of maps $\Sigma$, we define

 \begin{lemma} For any acyclic class $\cA$, we have

-\end{lemma} \begin{proof} Since $\im m = m$ when $m$ is a monomorphism, we have always $\cA\cap \Mono \subset \im \cA$.
+\end{lemma} \begin{proof} Since $\im m = m$ when $m$ is a monomorphism, we have always $\cA\cap \Mono \subseteq \im \cA$.
 Conversely, if $f$ is a map in $\cA$, then so is its image $\im f$ by \cref{lem:acyclic-image}.
 Hence $\im \cA\subseteq \cA\cap \Mono$.
 The proof is similar for the $\coim\cA$. \end{proof}

 The class $\coim \cA= \cA\cap \Surj$ is always acyclic since it is an intersection of two acyclic classes.
 The class $\im \cA = \cA \cap \Mono$ however is not acyclic in general.
-We will see in \cref{fromacyclictoGroth} that is what we call a Grothendieck topology.
+We will see in \cref{fromacyclictoGroth} that is what we call an extended Grothendieck topology.

 \begin{lemma} Let $\cA$ be an acyclic class, then